LuchithaP/LuchithaP/README.md

-# 👋 Hi there, I'm Luchitha!
+# 👋 Hi there, I'm Luchitha Perera!
 🎓 Biomedical Engineering Undergraduate | 💻 Embedded Systems | 🧠 Brain-Computer Interfaces | ⚙️ Hardware Design

 I'm a passionate engineering student from Sri Lanka, exploring the intersections of **biomedical technology**, **embedded systems**, and **AI for healthcare**.
 I enjoy building solutions that bridge the gap between biology and electronics—from **ECG signal generators** to **fuzzy logic-based medical decision systems**.